danmalter/danmalter.github.io/_posts/2014-11-09-MLBTwitterSentiment.md

 }
 ```

 I then want to scrape Twitter for each MLB team using the team's official hashtag.
-Team names that coincide with other sports or common terms were included with an @ rather than a # to include the teams official Twitter handle. <br>
+Team names that coincide with other sports or common terms were included with an @ rather than a # to include the teams official Twitter handle.
 - Example code for AL East

 ```r